Urban Decay Naked3 Review

 - Soft, easy to blend formula.

 - Combination of matte and shimmer shadows.

 Here are just a few of the looks I’ve created using Naked3.
 Let me know if you want tutorials on any of them.

 Urban Decay Naked3 from Urban Decay website // US$54.00

 Have you bought the Naked3 palette yet?
-Are their any looks you’d like to see a tutorial for?
+Are there any looks you’d like to see a tutorial for?